 Is there any city you love to travel to the most?

 Yes, definitely Lisbon.
 We live both in Amsterdam city center as well on our renovated quinta in the hinterland of Algarve.
 In the South of Portugal.
 When the rural life gets to quiet Lisbon is only a two hour drive away, so this feels like my second hometown.

 What has been your most memorable vacation?
 What made it so special for you?

-Do you have a favourite BANANATIME style to take on your travel?
+Do you have a favourite BANANATIME item you like to take on your travels

 Haha, can I name 4?
 This trip I have 4 silk items with me, the pop-over, the easy pants, the tapered pants and the short sleeved blouse.
 I wear BT almost every day and these items mix very well with my wardrobe.
 I get a lot of compliments and women want to feel the fabric because it looks so comfy and luxurious.